jimboburgess/Pathfinder-Mini-EXTREME-/README.md

   Climax, Big Battle, or Conflict: The major boss fight or final confrontation of the adventure.
   Reward, Revelation, or Plot Twist: The resolution, where the players receive their loot, discover a secret.

-  Eventually, One player can join with other players to complete dungeons.
-Either with blue tooth or hardwired or perhaps with a wifi connection.
+  Eventually, One player can join with other players to complete dungeons. using ESP NOW connections.

   main.ino
 │
 ├── setup()
 ├── loop()
-│

 buttons.ino

-│
 ├── handleButtons()

 ├── handleStartButtons()

 ├── handleBattleButtons()

 └── handleEndScreenButtons()

 │
 battle.ino
 │
 ├── performAttack()